 What your local Board of Trade can do

 We work closely with our colleagues at the Ontario and Canadian Chambers to move the needle on policies and programs that support the advancement of women and our equity, diversity, and inclusion goals.
-We continue to advocate for a competitive business environment and refer to the Ontario Chamber She-Covery Project for identifying key priorities.
+We continue to advocate for a competitive business environment and refer to the for identifying key priorities.

 We wish you a successful International Women’s Day on March 8th and beyond.
 We look forward to the day arrives that we are living in a truly equitable world and our businesses and communities are realizing our full potential.
 Together, we will.